duzy/smart/README.md

 ### Write `smart` scripts

-The `smart` command will look for file `build.smart` in the working directory to start building.
+The `smart` command will look for file `do.smart` in the working directory to start building.
 For example of doing this:

 ```shell